gsimon75-iot/simple_thermometer/README.md

 - GPIO2: Re-use it as debug log output, or non-essential output, or as an input with a pull-down button
 - GPIO3: Non-essential output like some LED
 - GPIO4 and GPIO5: *free for use*
-- GPIO12: Hardware SPI, or *free for use*
+- GPIO12: HSPI, or *free for use*
 - GPIO13: Alternate U0RXD for *isolated* serial, otherwise *free for use*
-- GPIO14: Hardware SPI, or *free for use*
+- GPIO14: HSPI, or *free for use*
-- GPIO15: Alternate U0TXD for *isolated* serial, or hardware SPI, otherwise *free for use*
+- GPIO15: Alternate U0TXD for *isolated* serial, or HSPI, otherwise *free for use*
 - GPIO16: Wake-up input, or *free for use*, especially for common-rail pull-down purposes

 Therefore, for this thermometer data line we could use GPIO4, GPIO5, or any of GPIO12 to GPIO15, so for simplicity's sake let's use GPIO4.